Celebrating the Annunciation and Incarnation

 Complete Text:

 The Annunciation used to be a holy day of obligation and was celebrated by everyone in the universal Church.
 The goal of this article is to help restore the active participation for the average lay Catholic in his celebration of that all important feast.
-And it examines the feasibility of moving this feast to a Sunday celebration during Lent.
+And it examines the feasibility of moving this Solemnity to a Sunday celebration during Lent.
 It fits perfectly into that season and it would enhance our observance of Lent by reflecting on the two most perfect examples who sacrificed worldly pleasures to do the will of our heavenly Father.
-And Jesus and Mary give us the perfect reason for their choice which was out of pure love for the Father.
+And Jesus and Mary give us the perfect reason for their choice which was out of pure love for our heavenly Father.

 Sections: